ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 ChatGPT also has better uptime.
 I've hit Claude's capacity limits during peak hours more times than I'd like.
 When you're in flow and your AI assistant tells you to come back later, it's frustrating.

-ChatGPT's browsing feature is genuinely useful.
+Web browsing and current information go to ChatGPT.
+Its browsing feature is genuinely useful.
 Researching a new library?
 Checking current best practices?
 Debugging an error that only appeared after a recent update?
 ChatGPT can look it up.

 Claude is stuck with its training data.
 For anything time-sensitive, this is a real limitation.